KingrogKDR/zorvyn-sol/README.md

 Run `npm run dev`during the first initialization to make sure the database tables and an admin user are seeded.
 Otherwise it may throw errors.

-I have seeded an admin user to make it easier for testing out the almost all endpoints.
+I have seeded an admin user to make it easier for testing out the other endpoints.

 > The cron job currently runs only when the server runs and not in the background.